 (c) If a member does not make a capital contribution of property or services as and when promised, the member is obligated, at the option of the limited-liability company, to contribute cash equal to that portion of the value of the capital contribution that has not been made.

 (d)(1) Unless otherwise provided in the operating agreement, the obligation of a member to make a capital contribution may be compromised only with the unanimous consent of the members.

-(2) Notwithstanding the compromise, a creditor of a limited liability company who extends credit or otherwise acts in reliance on that obligation after the member signs a writing which reflects the obligation and before the compromise may enforce the original obligation.
+(2) Notwithstanding the compromise, a creditor of a limited-liability company who extends credit or otherwise acts in reliance on that obligation after the member signs a writing that reflects the obligation and before the compromise may enforce the original obligation.